Star Wars: Jedi Knight II doesn’t have inverted look controls on Switch … yet

 What kind of freak inverts Y?
 This kind of freak!

-I understand that most people play with direct Y-axis controls, so you may not have sympathy for those of us that do.
+I understand that most people play with direct Y-axis controls, so you may not have sympathy for those of us who don’t.
 But I assure you that you know people in your life who invert Y. And I guess now is a decent time to explain why some of us do it.

 Playing “inverted” (or “superior,” as I like call it) is one of those quirks that a lot of gaming fans developed over the years.
 I picked up the habit because I went from a flight joystick to the Nintendo 64’s analog stick.
 For a flight stick, you pull back to fly up and push forward to dive down.
 So it felt natural to translate those skills to the analog stick.